Designer225/warp_plugin/README.md

 Reimplements warp travel within the confines of post-Cherryh/Apocalypse Stellaris.

 # Features
-* Simulates warp travel, complete with variable travel time based on travel distance (minimum 20 days).
+* Simulates warp travel, complete with variable travel time based on travel distance (minimum 10 days).
 * Fleet arrival timers - implemented as situations, has the option to rush jumps (for a possibility of failure).
     * Notifications for when a fleet has arrived or gone MIA.
 (Currently reuses ESN alerts to avoid overwriting alerts.txt.)
-* Four tiers of warp drives, each with longer range and faster warp speeds.
+* Five tiers of warp drives, each with longer range and faster warp speeds.
-* New civic: Warp FTL Theory - increased chance to receive warp drive tech research choices, and AI will prefer warp drives over hyper drives.
+* New trait: Warp FTL Theory - enhanced warp drives for empire species, and AI will prefer warp drives over hyper drives.
-    * An event at game start will give the option to take the civic if you haven't already have one.
-The AI will never take it.
-    * Alternatively, adding the `uses_warp_drives` to an empire will force the mod to give it the civic at game start, and only at game start.
-        * Note that only direct relations are affected, though any potential indirect relations are a moot point because usually an empire can be independent, in a federation, or a vassal, but not any combination of the three (except for hegemonic federations, but those are direct relations and thus moot), at game start.
-    * Note: with Eager Explorer (or similar civic), a research option is given instead.
-    * Without the civic, the option becomes available once Tech 4 is reached.

 # Limitations
 The warp system is implemented within the confines of post-Cherryh/Apocalypse Stellaris.
 Specifically, version 3.8.
 The last version with built-in warp drive code was 1.9.
 Unsurprisingly, some workarounds had to be done.